Azure Synapse Analytics Destination

 Lastly, assign this new user a resource allocation class.
 The default (

 smallrc) likely will not give Segment enough memory to perform bulk loads, so we recommend starting with

 largerc.
 The larger “Dynamic Resource Classes” give more memory, while allowing fewer concurrent queries, which is a better fit for Segment’s loading strategy:

 EXEC sp_addrolemember 'largerc', 'Segment';

-By default, Azure SQL Data Warehouse cannot be connected to from the public internet.
+By default, Azure Synapse Analytics cannot be connected to from the public internet.
 In order for Segment to connect, a server-level firewall rule that allows connections from the Segment IPs is needed.